 Alan - Composer & Saxophonist

-Alan has been playing saxophone since the day he heard the beautiful sound of a live saxophone played by the band director in his 5th grade classroom.
-Alan has studied saxophone with Joe Brazil and Bill Smith at the University of Washington, with Denney Goodhew at the Cornish School of music, and piano with Randy Halberstadt.
-Alan has performed locally in many Pacific Northwest clubs and schools, in concert at St. Michelle Winery, and as a guest conductor for Marcus Tsutakawa and the Garfield High School Orchestra.
-He has attended workshops with many jazz luminaries including Joe Henderson, Dexter Gordon, Bud Shank, Cannonball Adderley, Nat Adderley, Grover Washington Jr., Richie Cole, and Stanley Turrentine.
+Alan has been playing saxophone since the day he heard Con Elnes, his 5th grade band director, play one in his classroom.
+Alan studied saxophone with Joe Brazil and Bill Smith at the University of Washington, with Denney Goodhew at the Cornish School of Music, and piano with Randy Halberstadt.
+Alan has performed locally in many Pacific Northwest clubs and schools, at Jazz Alley, St. Michelle Winery, as a guest conductor for Marcus Tsutakawa and the Garfield High School Orchestra, and at Ecstatic Dance events around the region.

 Alan - Saxophone Insights

 Alan visited the Theo Wanne Factory in 2015 and was so impressed with the breadth and quality of saxophone mouthpieces offered that he instantly became a dealer to bring the Theo Wanne mouthpiece experience to Seattle area saxophonists.
 Alan established Saxophone Insights as a unique, by appointment, mouthpiece testing studio that features personal consultation in an acoustically neutral studio and provides mouthpiece measurement and analysis for easier mouthpiece decision making.